vanshika022007/Hactoberfest2025h/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct”
+# Contributor Covenant Code of Conduct

 ## Our Pledge
 We pledge to make participation in this community a welcoming and harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity, level of experience, nationality, personal appearance, race, religion, or sexual orientation.